-Step 1 - A grievance shall be submitted in writing by TEA or the employee, within twenty (21) days of the alleged contract violation or within twenty-one (21) days of when TEA reasonably should have known of the alleged violation to the grieving employee's immediate supervisor.
+Step 1- A grievance shall be submitted in writing by the Union or the employee, within twenty (21) days of the alleged contract violation or within twenty-one (21) days of when the Union reasonably should have known of the alleged violation to the grieving employee's immediate supervisor.
 The grievance shall include a description of the incident, the date it occurred and the applicable provision of the collective bargaining agreement.
 The parties agree to make every effort to settle the grievance at this stage promptly.
-The immediate supervisor shall answer the grievance in writing to TEA within fourteen (14) days after being notified of the grievance.
+The immediate supervisor shall answer the grievance in writing to the Union within fourteen (14) days after being notified of the grievance.

-- Step 2 If the grievance is not resolved at Step 1, a grievance filed by TEA shall be forwarded to the Division Manager or his/her designee within twenty-one (21) days of the Step 1 written response.
-The grievance shall include a description of the incident, the date it occurred and the applicable provision of the collective bargaining agreement.
-The Division Manager or his/her designee shall convene a meeting with TEA within fourteen (14) days after receipt of the grievance.
-The meeting may include the aggrieved employee(s) at their option.
-The Division Manager or his/her designee shall answer the grievance in writing to TEA within twenty-one (21) days after the meeting. - Step 3 TEA shall have fourteen (14) days from the issuance of the Step 2 response to advance the grievance to Step 3, otherwise the grievance shall be presumed to be resolved.
-TEA's request to advance the grievance to Step 3 must be made in writing to the Director of the King County Office of Labor Relations or designee copying the Labor Negotiator.
-The TEA representative must sign the request to advance a grievance to Step 3.
+Step 2 - If the grievance is not resolved at Step 1, it shall be forwarded to the Division

+Manager or his/her designee within twenty-one (21) days of the Step 1 written response.
+The Division Manager or his/her designee shall convene a meeting with the Union within fourteen (14) days after receipt of the grievance.
+The meeting may include the aggrieved employee at their option.
+The Division Manager or his/her designee shall answer the grievance in writing to the Union within twenty-one (21) days after the meeting.